Training structure

 36h

-This course is designed in part to generalize the knowledge acquired in the first semester of the first year (General Physics).
-In this context, the course will deal with orientation in three-dimensional space, associated kinematics and mechanics in a non-galilean frame of reference.
+This course is partly intended to generalize the knowledge covered in the first semester of the first year (General Physics).
+With this in mind, we will discuss positioning in three-dimensional space, the associated kinematics, and mechanics in a non-Galilean reference frame.
 This course is also intended to broaden the scope of applications covered in L1S1.
-These include fluid statics, the dynamics and energetics of the harmonic oscillator, and the motion of celestial bodies (Kepler's laws).
+In this vein, we will cover fluid statics, the dynamics and energetics of harmonic oscillators, and the motion of celestial bodies (Kepler's laws).

 Electrostatics & Magnetostatics